 Nine years later, two refineries went on the same stretch of Sydney coastline.
 Shell closed Clyde in 2012.
 Caltex, now Ampol, shut Kurnell, announced the same year, physically closed in 2014.

 Shell’s Andrew Smith, vice president of downstream, said the closure was “consistent with Shell’s strategy to focus its refining portfolio on larger assets.”
 He confirmed the carbon tax was not a factor.
-The company just didn’t want to run a small refinery anymore.
+The company did not want to run a small refinery anymore.

 Caltex CEO Julian Segal said shutting Kurnell was the only way to end losses that topped $200 million the previous year.
 “We anticipate the closure will take approximately two years and involve a reduction in employee positions from around 430 to less than 100.”